When I began working as a freelance copywriter, I started a SIX-month journey, learned SIX lessons, and made SIX decisions.

 I’ll continue publishing posts in this blog

-Although I’m no longer interested in working as a freelance copywriter, I’ll continue publishing posts on the Writing-Friendly Blog.
+Notwithstanding that I’m no longer interested in working as a freelance copywriter, I’ll continue publishing posts on the Writing-Friendly Blog.

-The New Copywriting is here to stay
+“The New Copywriting” is here to stay

-The Bible consists of the Old Testament and the New Testament.
+As many of you know, the Bible consists of the Old Testament and the New Testament.

-I’ll embrace the New Copywriting
+I’ll embrace “the New Copywriting”

 There are four types of communication

 Before I started working as a freelance copywriter, I thought that there were three types of communication:

 - B2B – communication that a business maintains with other businesses (Business to Business);

 - B2C – communication that a business maintains with its consumers (Business to Consumers);